This is RIWA-Rijn

 Water quality has clearly improved in large parts of the country in recent years, but insufficient to meet all the objectives of the European Water Framework Directive (WFD) and to achieve our ambitions.
 So more action is needed.

-The RIWA-Rhine section cooperates with the German, Swiss and French colleagues in the IAWR, the Internationale Arbeitsgemeinschaft der Wasserwerke im Rheineinzugsgebiet.
+The RIWA-Rijn section cooperates with the German, Swiss and French colleagues in the IAWR, the Internationale Arbeitsgemeinschaft der Wasserwerke im Rheineinzugsgebiet.
 This umbrella organization, founded in 1970 by RIWA, ARW (Arbeitsgemeinschaft Rhein-Wasserwerke) and AWBR (Arbeitsgemeinschaft Wasserwerke Bodensee-Rhein), covers the entire Rhine catchment area.